graezykev/normalise-your-git-commit-and-push/steps.md

 #### Better Linting

-This method of linting may be insufficient for a production project.
+I only made a very simple ESLint configuration here, which may be insufficient for a production project.
 To integrate a robust linting toolchain, you can check out another post of mine to learn more: [Configure ESLint in a TypeScript Project to Adhere to Standard JS](https://github.com/graezykev/ts-eslint-standard-js).

 ## 3. lint-staged